 7. Overfeeding

-Your pup might be losing interest in dry food because he’s already eaten too much of it during the day.
+Your pup might be losing interest in dry food because he’s already eaten too much during the day.

 This problem often occurs when you free-feed your dog.
 When lunch or dinner rolls around, he ignores the food because he’s already had his fill.